nes-b/SynTauSleep/README.md

 ## Acknowledgments

-* We are gratefull to all patients and their relatives for making this research possible.
+* We are gratefull to all people who supported this research.
-* Furthermore we would like to thank all authors for their detailed characteriztaion of their case studies, which allowed us to conduct these studies.